duxsco/gentoo-installation/README.md

 # Gentoo Linux installation

+> ⚠ This installation guide was primarily written for my own use, so I don't have to reinvent the wheel over and over again. **Thus, don't blindly copy&paste the commands!
+Understand what you are going to do and adjust commands if required!** I point this out, even though it should go without saying... ⚠

 > ⚠ The installation guide builds heavily on `Secure Boot`.
 Make sure that the system is in `Setup Mode` in order to be able to add your custom keys.
 You can, however, boot without `Setup Mode` and import the `Secure Boot` keys later on ([link](#installation-of-secure-boot-files-via-uefi-firmware-settings)). ⚠

 The following installation guide results in a **fully encrypted** (except ESP), **Secure Boot signed** (EFI binary/binaries) **and GnuPG signed** (kernel, initramfs, microcode etc.) **system** with heavy use of **RAID** (mdadm and BTRFS based) and support for **LUKS unlock**: